bstefanescu/qutejs/web/doc/docs/plugins/routing.md

 Qute is providing a router implementation that simplify the way you register routes and post messages to components.

+The router is provided by the `@qutejs/router` package. (it is not part of the Qute runtime package)

 The router is registering a `route` channel that you can use to change routes.
 Also, it is assigning itself into the Qute application instance as the `router` property.

 Usage: